bigcommerce/dev-docs/docs/api-docs/customers/customers-subscribers-overview.md

 ### Upsert

-Upsert is used for Form Field Values and Customer Attributes.
+Upsert is used for form field values and customer attributes.
 Upsert looks for a match to the existing record, and if one is found, then it makes an update.
 If a match is not found, it creates a new record.

-### Authentication Object
+### Authentication object

-On the new Customers endpoint, when creating a customer there are two ways to set customers passwords.
+When creating a customer there are two ways to set customers passwords on the V3 customers endpoint.
 - A new password can be set under the `authentication > new password` object in a /PUT or /POST.
-- To have customers reset the password set `force_password_reset` to `true` under `authentication > new password` object in a /PUT or /POST
+- To have customers reset the password set `force_password_reset` to `true` under `authentication > new password` object in a `PUT` or `POST` request

-[Password Confirmation](https://developer.bigcommerce.com/api-reference/customer-subscribers/customers-api/customers/createanewcustomer) and [Validation](https://developer.bigcommerce.com/api-reference/customer-subscribers/customers-api/customer-passwords/validatecustomerpassword) are still available under V2 Customers.
+[Password confirmation](https://developer.bigcommerce.com/api-reference/customer-subscribers/customers-api/customers/createanewcustomer) and [validation](https://developer.bigcommerce.com/api-reference/customer-subscribers/customers-api/customer-passwords/validatecustomerpassword) are still available under V2 customers.

 ## FAQ

 **Which API should I use?**

-When possible use the V3 Customers API since we will eventually begin the process of deprecating the existing V2 Customers API.
+Use the V3 Customers API when possible as we will eventually begin the process of deprecating the existing V2 Customers API.

 **How can I validate customer passwords?**

 Password validation is only available on V2 Customers API.
-Validation will return a true or false.
-The V3 Customers API can reset a customers password or input a new password.
+Validation will return a boolean.
+The V3 Customers API can reset a customer's password or input a new password.

 ## Resources

-### Related Endpoints
+### Related endpoints
   [Customer Login API](https://developer.bigcommerce.com/api-docs/customers/customer-login-api)
 - [Current Customer API](https://developer.bigcommerce.com/api-docs/customers/current-customer-api)
 - [Customers API](https://developer.bigcommerce.com/api-reference/customer-subscribers/v3-customers-api)